emoon/minifb/README.md

 If your app is executing and you press `CTRL+C` to interrupt it, you will end up inside `gdb_checkpoint()`.
 You can then set breakpoints, or step out to inspect your program state.

+You can use this method for debugging the MiniFB examples as well.
+See the example [tests/dos/dos.c](tests/dos/dos.c) for usage of the GDB stub.

 ### Limitations and caveats
 The DOS backend currently does not support the following MiniFB features: